- grep Command in Linux

 - Git Tutorial

-Git is a software source control system, originally developed by Linus Torvalds in 2005 for management of Linux kernel source code across versions.
+Git is a software source code management (SCM) system, originally developed by Linus Torvalds in 2005 for management of Linux kernel source code.
 Using Git greatly simplifies the source code management functions for a project and improves the overall efficiency of the software development process.
 Git ...

 - iptables command in Linux

 The iptables command is for defining rules for packet filtering for establishing and configuring firewalls in Linux. iptables, also, helps in configuring the Network Address Translation (NAT) for placing a local area network behind a single public IP address for accessing the Internet and for other uses.